 Fall Signature Seminar

-HST 400.1/IRP 300.1 The Challenges and Opportunities of Southeast Asia – China, Malaysia, and Singapore (3 credits, required)
+HST 400.1/IRP 300.1 The Challenges and Opportunities of Southeast Asia – Malaysia, Singapore, and another Asian location (TBC) (3 credits, required)

 Borne on a wave of increasing economic and political confidence, the nations of Southeast Asia are exercising new and significant influence on world affairs.
-Your 14-day learning journey takes you to China, Malaysia, and Singapore for an expansive overview of the immense economic, political, cultural ,and environmental import of the region.
+Your 14-day learning journey takes you to Malaysia, Singapore and another Asian location (TBC) for an expansive overview of the immense economic, political, cultural and environmental import of the region.
 You explore Confucianism, Taoism, examine Islamic culture and art, and visit many prominent financial, historic, and cultural sites as you build a powerful foundation for your semester of study in Hong Kong.

 For CityU direct enroll students: 2 credits, optional